Sri Lankan pineapple curry

 1/4 teaspoon fennel seeds, lightly toasted and crushed coarsely

-Heat the ghee in a pot and add the onion, pandanus leaf, lemongrass, curry leaves, and sauté for 3-5 minutes on low heat until the onion is translucent and soft.
+Heat the ghee in a pot.
+Add the onion, pandanus leaf, lemongrass, and curry leaves, and sauté for 3-5 minutes on low heat until the onion is translucent and soft.
 Do not allow the onion to take on any colour.

 Add all the rest of the ingredients, except for the fennel, and mix in well.
 Simmer on a very low heat for 5 minutes.
-Add the fennel and cook for 1 more minute.
-Taste for salt and spice.
+Add the fennel and cook for one more minute—taste for salt and spice.

-Ladle the curry onto a shallow bowl.
+Ladle the curry into a shallow bowl.
 Add the whole cube of tofu to the middle of the curry.
 Garnish with whole Thai basil leaves.
 Serve with jasmine rice on the side.